sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 sort the arguments for every instruction; `a - b != b - a`.
 Shrimp helps to reveal this problem.

 The final bug was actually an unintentional bug that Shrimp helped us find.
-We have a messy internal representation of the Bril ast where each instruction has it's own structure and is a sub-type of the `dest-instr` structure.
+We made the arguably bad decision to give each Bril instruction it's own structure that is a sub-type of a `dest-instr` structure rather than to give `dest-instr` an op-code field.
 When we were looking up values in the LVN table, we were only comparing that fields in `dest-instr` where the same.
-This meant that we were forgetting to actually compare that the op-codes of the instructions where the same!
+We forgot to compare the actual types of the instructions!
 Shrimp was able to reveal this code from the following example:
 ```
 sub1: int = sub a b;
 sub1: int = add a b;
 sub2: int = sub b a;
 prod: int = mul sub1 sub2;
 ```
-This is the strongest testament that Shrimp is useful in finding bugs in optimization passes.
-The moral of the story is that you should use bad code when implementing optimizations for your bug finding tool so that you can expose real bugs.
+This made it easy to find and fix a rather embarrassing bug in the LVN implementation.

 ## Conclusion
 Serval stuff